Trapigtrogen/Drawpp/drawpp_guide.md

 #### <a id="dvector">DVector</a>

 The DVector class contains 3 floating point values: x, y and z.
-They are public member and can be accessed as such.<br>
+They are public members and can be accessed as such.<br>
 DVector also has all the basic vector math functions you will need.
 Here is a list of them:

 ##### Operators